ABOUT US

 Under the Constitution EPHEA votes in a committee at the annual AGM.
 The Committee includes executive positions and ordinary members from each state or territory (where feasible) with interests in staff and/or student equity from Australia and New Zealand.
 The EPHEA Executive is a volunteer committee.

-Our mission, history, goals and values
+Our mission, history, context, values and commitments

 OUR MISSION